Popular Types of Flooring

 How to Choose a Oyster Bay Flooring Company

-Choosing the proper installer makes all the difference for your new floor's quality.
+Choosing the right installer makes all the difference for your new floor's longevity.
 We recommend screening different companies using the following criteria.

 Reputation and Reviews

 The first thing to note is whether a company is known for good service and high-quality work.
-Check review sites like Trustpilot, Yelp, Google, and the Better Business Bureau (BBB) to see what previous clients have to say.
-Every flooring installer will have a mix of compliments and criticism online.
-If a company handles negative feedback in a constructive and satisfactory way, it's generally a good sign.
-However, if you find more outright complaints than compliments, it's better to steer clear.
+Check review sites like Google, Yelp, Trustpilot, and the Better Business Bureau (BBB) to see what previous clients have to say.
+Even the most reliable flooring installers will have both positive and negative reviews.
+Look for how a business responds to complaints and interacts with others.
+If it works toward a satisfactory resolution and acts in good faith, that's a good sign.
+However, if it's argumentative or has a high negative-to-positive review ratio, it's best to avoid working with it.

 Portfolio and References